NikitaLoik/mRNADisplayResults_Analysis/README.md

-# mRNADisplayResults_Analysis
+# mRNA Display Results Analysis
-Provides a way to extract, analyse and visualise the mRNA Display Results based on the next generation sequencing (NGS) .fastq files.
+Provides a way to extract, analyse and visualise the mRNA-display results based on the next generation sequencing (NGS) .fastq files.

+**sample_input** — data is from the original mRNA-display against the target protein — biotin-tagged human recombinant PHD2 — was performed according to the previously published protocol with minor modifications.
+PHD2 was immobilised on M-280 streptavidin magnetic beads.
+Prior to selection the activity of immobilised PHD2 was confirmed using CODD peptide as a substrate.
+Original cDNA library was assembled from five libraries combined at equimolar ratios with random region varying from (NNK)8 to (NNK)12 (cDNA total length varying from 111 to 123 nucleotides, respectively).
+Original library diversity was estimated 10<sup>12</sup>-10<sup>14</sup> unique cDNA sequences, each present at 1 to 100 copies.